g2asell2019/shape-security-decompiler-toolkit/README.md

 ## Shape Security Decompiler Tool-Kit

 This tool kit is capable of dynamically deobfuscating all versions of shape security's virtual machine interpreter script and injecting a custom tracer that is capable of tracing all opcodes that is executed in the virtual machine script.
-It creates a custom virtual machine script that will save these logs as JSON
+It also has a custom lifter that will lift these traces into javascript.

 ## Javascript Virtualization Obfuscation